 I suppose most people will find this article boring - an endless list of lost plays and compressed summaries of confusingly similar legends.
 Setting the famous survivals back into this context has changed my view of Euripides, though.
 In a way I see the surviving plays less reverently.
 The broader context emphasizes, for example, how the characters who appear on stage had a familiarity for their audience and are almost like the stock characters in a Commedia dell'arte troupe: Agamemnon, Heracles, Clytemnestra, etc - check the plot summary of e.g. Telephus (40), or the unexpected appearance of Orestes in Andromache (51); also how prevalent certain motifs are, in tragedy just as much as comedy: that parents are always killing or trying to kill their children, scorned females falsely accuse their scorners, etc. The idea that the conception of Greek tragedy progressively declines from nobly austere beginnnings into tragicomedy and melodrama feels less secure.* One begins to see Victorian admiration for Alcestis (41), Iphigenia among the Taurians (65), and Ion (66) as perhaps only one way of looking at Euripides.
 But whichever you cut it, the Bacchae (81) remains unique and astonishing.

 [* There are vague hints that the earliest tragedies (i.e. in the obscure half-century before The Persians) were more like satyr-plays.
 Whatever else tragedy implied, it did not imply a compulsory "unhappy ending" involving the death of a leading character.
-Indeed Aristotle seems to suggest that Euripides' penchant for "unhappy endings" received some criticism.]
+Indeed Aristotle seems to say that people criticized Euripides' penchant for "unhappy endings" .]

 Victorian readers of that most amazing Victorian novel, the Complete Works of Shakespeare, tended to blame Shakespeare for inconsistency of character treatment across different plays: for example, it was unpleasing to come to the Merry Wives and to discover a Falstaff who is such a stiff pantomime parody compared with the uniquely beguiling old rogue of Henry IV.
 (The remarkable thing is that Shakespeare's plays could support such a novelistic reading at all - at some level Shakespeare did indeed invent the novel...)